zebrunner/carina/README.md

 ExtendedWebElement is an extended version of selenium WebElement which you can find in org.openqa.selenium package.
 The best thing in using ExtendedWebElement is that you can use both old methods of WebElement and new more convenient Carina methods.

-The easeast way to find ExtendedWebElement is using annotation @FindBy.
+The easiest way to find ExtendedWebElement is using annotation @FindBy.
 The @FindBy annotation is used to locate one or more ExtendedWebElements using a single criterion.
 The list of criteria is standard:
 * className
 * css
 * how...using